The Hole Argument

 Figure 1.
 Forming a manifold of events

 Metrical Structure and Matter Fields.
 In specifying that events form a four dimensional manifold, there is still a lot we have not said about the events.
 We have not specified which events lie in the future and past of which other events, how much time elapses between these events, which events are simultaneous with others so that they can form three dimensional spaces, what spatial distances separates these events and many more related properties.

 These additional properties are introduced by specifying the metric field.
 To see how this field provides that information, imagine all the curves connecting all pairs of events in spacetime.
 The information about times elapsed and spatial distances is given by the times elapsed and distances along all of these curves.
 See Figure 2:

 Figure 2.
 The function of the metric field.

-That information could be supplied by a huge catalog that specifies the spatial or temporal distance between every pair of event along every curve connecting them.
+That information could be supplied by a huge catalog that specifies the spatial or temporal distance between every pair of events along every curve connecting them.
 Such a huge catalog would be massively redundant, however.
-If we know the distatnce from A to B and from B to C along some curve, then we know the distance from A to C as well.
-The minimum information we need is the temporal and spatial distance between each event and all those (loosely speaking) infinitesimally close it.
+If we know the distance from A to B and from B to C along some curve, then we know the distance from A to C as well.
+The minimum information we need is the temporal and spatial distance between each event and all those (loosely speaking) infinitesimally close to it.
 That information is what the metric field provides.
 It is a “field” since that information belongs just to one event.
 We can then piece together temporal and spatial distance along any curve just by summing all the distances between successive infinitesimally close points along the curve.